saulocantanhede/tfgreek2/docs/features/voice.md

 ## Feature description

 Gramatical voice of the verb.
+This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.

 ## Feature values